Google Kubernetes Engine (GKE)

 Introduction

-The ngrok Ingress Controller for Kubernetes is our official open-source controller for adding public and secure ingress traffic to your k8s services.
+The ngrok Kubernetes Operator is our official open-source controller for adding public and secure ingress traffic to your k8s services.
 It works out of the box with Google Kubernetes Engine cluster to provide ingress to your services no matter the network configuration, as long as it has outbound access to the ngrok service.
 This allows ngrok to be portable and work seamlessly across any type of infrastructure.

 Step 1: Ensure kubectl